Hyperbolic VAE via Latent Gaussian Distributions: Introduction

 \section{Introduction}

-The geometry of latent space in generative models, such as the variational auto-encoders (VAE)~\citep{vae} and generative adversarial networks (GAN)~\citep{gan}, reflects the structure of the representation of the data. \citet{mathieu19,nagano19,rown} show that employing a hyperbolic space as the latent space improves in preserving the hierarchical structure of the data in the latent space.
-The expanded geometry is not just limited to the hyperbolic space, as the space can be other types of Riemannian manifolds, such as spherical manifolds~\citep{sphericalVAE1,sphericalVAE2} and the product of Riemannian manifolds with mixed curvatures~\citep{MVAE}.
+The geometry of latent space in generative models, such as variational auto-encoders (VAE)~\citep{vae}, reflects the structure of the data representations. \citet{mathieu19,nagano19,rown} show that employing hyperbolic space as the latent space improves the preservation of the hierarchical structure within the data.
+The theoretical background for adopting hyperbolic space lies in the analysis of \citet{treeembedding}; the tree-structured data can be embedded with arbitrary low distortion in hyperbolic space, while Euclidean space requires extensive dimensions.

-Meanwhile, it is known that univariate Gaussian distributions equipped with Fisher information metric (FIM) form a Riemannian manifold, sharing the manifold with Poincar\'e half-plane which is one of the four isometric hyperbolic models.
-This statistical manifold is known to have a metric tensor akin to that of the Poincar\'e half-plane~\citep{gmhyperbolic}, providing a possibility of viewing it as a hyperbolic space.
-Furthermore, the diagonal Gaussian distributions form a product of Riemannian manifolds showing the presence of an extended statistical manifold.

-Based on the connection between hyperbolic spaces and statistical manifolds, in this work, we add an alternative perspective on hyperbolic VAEs with a viewpoint from the information geometry.
-Previously proposed hyperbolic VAEs rely on the distributions defined over the hyperbolic space.
-Riemannian normal and wrapped normal are commonly used as prior and variational distributions over the hyperbolic space.
-Unlike the Gaussian distribution in Euclidean space, these distributions suffer from numerical instability~\citep{mathieu19,MVAE}.
-In addition, the Riemannian normal requires performing rejection sampling, which often generates too many unwanted samples.
+Previously proposed hyperbolic VAEs rely on Poincar\'e normal distribution~\citep{mathieu19} or hyperbolic wrapped normal distribution~\cite{nagano19} for the prior and variational distributions.
+Unlike the Gaussian distribution in Euclidean space, however, these distributions suffer from several shortcomings, including the absence of closed-form Kullback-Leibler (KL) divergence, numerical instability~\citep{mathieu19,MVAE}, and high computational cost in sampling~\citep{mathieu19}.

-From the information geometric perspective of the hyperbolic space, we introduce a new distribution, named a pseudo Gaussian manifold normal distribution (PGM normal).
-The Gaussian manifold, here, refers to the statistical manifold with univariate Gaussian distributions.
-The newly proposed distribution uses the KL divergence as a statistical distance between two distributions in the Gaussian manifold.
-Since the KL divergence approximates the squared Riemannian distance of the statistical manifold, derived from FIM, the proposed distribution follows the geometric property of the Gaussian distributions.
-We show that the PGM normal is easy to sample, and the KL divergence between two PGM normals can be computed analytically.

-With the PGM normal as prior and variational distributions, we define a Gaussian manifold VAE (GM-VAE), whose latent space is defined over the Gaussian manifold.
-Nevertheless, the data points are still assumed to be defined over the Euclidean space.
-To correct the mismatch between the data space and the latent space, we introduce a transformation from Euclidean to hyperbolic space at the last and the first layers of the encoder and decoder, respectively.